-IDnow ensures that the agents performing the enrolment process possess the necessary qualifications and skills.
+IDnow ensures that the agents reviewing the enrolment process possess the necessary qualifications and skills.
 This is implemented by conducting a multi-day training after the recruitment and before deployment in production operations.
 IDnow provides a detailed training plan in which all initial training and recurrent training is listed.
+The training plan also includes training on new threats and current security practices which is done at least every 12 months.
 The documentation of the training takes place in the HR management system and in a fireproof safe.
 The responsibility for carrying out the training rests with the team lead of the identification center and the HR Manager.

 The reliability of the employee is determined by IDnow by requiring all relevant documents (in particular police clearance certificate, credit worthiness information and CV) of that employee.
-In the examination of the police clearance certificate every entry of the employee in the certificate must be checked separately by the HR Manager and the IT security officer and approved or rejected and, if no entry should exist, no separate authorisation is required.
+In the examination of the police clearance certificate every entry of the employee in the certificate must be checked separately by the HR Manager and the IT security officer and approved or rejected and, if no entry should exist, no separate authorization is required.
 If a country does not have one of the mechanisms listed above (e.g. no credit worthiness information), IDnow shall use other measures with an equivalent level of assurance regarding the reliability of the employee.

 IDnow ensures that all personal with trusted roles relating to the RA operations are free from conflicting interests that might prejudice the impartiality of the operations.
 The HR manager is responsible for disciplinary sanctions (including up to termination of contract) if personnel violates IDnow policies or procedure.
+This is also the case for employees of third parties IDnow outsources to.
+Employees with trusted roles of those parties must fulfill the same requirements as internal employees with regard to trustworthiness.